New Ordinance Requirements

 The following minimum prices for tobacco products are NOT in effect.
 If the OTP tax is challenged in court and invalidated, the Municipal Code of Chicago will require retailers to sell the following tobacco products at prices no lower than the following:

-These floors may be adjusted on an annual basis to correspond with changes, if any, in the Chicago-Gary-Kenosha area consumer price index.
+These floors may be adjusted to correspond with changes, if any, in the Chicago-Gary-Kenosha area consumer price index.
 In the event the City amends a price floor, the amended price floor shall not go into effect until 90 days after its announcement.

 BACP licenses the sale of tobacco products in Chicago.
 The rules for tobacco dealing in Chicago are below and on attached pages for your convenience.